 Some brands will advertise their sets as re-wearable, but I find that hard to believe honestly.
 The adhesive starts to break down and lose its stickiness once it's been exposed to oil or even air too long.
 Plus, I personally find the idea of reusing press-on nails to be unsanitary.

 Yes!
-I was one of 10 winners for imPRESS 10th Mani-versary Nail Design Contest.
-The set of press-on nails I designed will be available for purchase in early 2023.
+I was one of 10 winners for imPRESS Beauty's 10th Mani-versary Nail Design Contest.
+The press-on nails I designed are available for purchase online for a limited time.
+They're the set I'm wearing in the photo at the top of this page.